Vulnerable world hypothesis: Types of vulnerabilities

 A proposed hypothetical example of this is if nuclear bombs had been able to ignite the atmosphere.
 Nuclear ignition was predicted not to occur for the Trinity nuclear test in a report commissioned by Robert Oppenheimer.
-But the report has been deemed shaky given the potential consequences : "One may conclude that the arguments of this paper make it unreasonable to expect that the N + N reaction could propagate.
+Bostrom cited the report's conclusion: "One may conclude that the arguments of this paper make it unreasonable to expect that the N + N reaction could propagate.
 An unlimited propagation is even less likely.
-However, the complexity of the argument and the absence of satisfactory experimental foundation makes further work on the subject highly desirable."
+However, the complexity of the argument and the absence of satisfactory experimental foundation make further work on the subject highly desirable."